Family Houselessness Prevention & Stabilization Coordinator

 Duties:

-• Help build, lead and support network of everyday community members in taking an active role in addressing houselessness in Missoula.
+- Help build, lead and support network of everyday community members in taking an active role in addressing family houselessness in Missoula.

-• Schedule and coordinate program functions and operations, including at MIC offices, the Family Housing Center and other venues as designed.
+- Coordinate program functions and operations, including at MIC offices, the Family Housing Center and other venues, including participant homes, as appropriate.

 Required Experience and abilities: